HizurosWoWAddOns/.github/README.md

 # Repository for organisation README file and more
-This repo is created to have a README for my organisation and some shared things like issue templates to the repositories under this org.
+This repo is created to have a README for my organisation and some shared things like issue templates for the repositories under this org.

 Thats cool. ;-)